DitroniX/Home-Assistant-Dev/README.md

 ### How Does It Work?

-Using Home Assistant, within ESPHome, you are easily able to create a new 'Device', then flash the board so it will then appear in your Dashboard > Devices.
+Using Home Assistant, with integrated ESPHome, you are easily able to create a new 'Device', then flash the board so it will then appear in your Dashboard > Devices.

 Home Assistant (ESPHome), devices use .yaml code, which is initially flashed to the board via USB cable.